 4. The scope of the employer exception

-The employer exception provides 120 days for defendants to file third-party complaints against employers where the plaintiff suffered a grave injury under Workers' Compensation Law § 11, or where the employer's identity was not previously known.
+The employer exception under CPLR § 1007(e) provides 90 days for defendants to file third-party complaints against employers where the plaintiff suffered a grave injury under Workers' Compensation Law § 11, or where the employer's identity was not previously known.
 Courts will need to determine how "grave injury" is established for purposes of triggering the exception, and what documentary evidence is sufficient to establish that the employer's identity was not known before a particular date.

-These questions arise directly from the facts of construction tort cases, and they will be litigated quickly because defendants have strong incentives to assert the employer exception when they face an otherwise expired contractual or non-contractual deadline.
+These questions arise directly from the facts of construction tort cases, and they will be litigated quickly because defendants have strong incentives to invoke the employer exception when they face an otherwise expired standard deadline.

 5. The constitutional challenges